PRTG/PythonMiniProbe/README.md

 - copy the miniprobe folder to your linux machine
 - run the probe installer (e.g. "python probe_installer.py")

 The miniprobe should now be started.
-You should also be able to start/stop the same using the command /etc/init.d/probe.sh start resp. /etc/init.d/probe.sh stop
+You should also be able to start/stop the same using the command

+    sudo service prtgprobe start

+or

+    sudo service prtgprobe stop

 Instalation of DS18B20
 ----------------------